 To practise as a lawyer, it is necessary to be registered with the Portuguese Bar Association.
 The practice of law without inscription in the Portuguese Bar Association is considered a crime of usurpation of functions under the Portuguese Penal Code and is punishable with a prison sentence of up to two years or a fine of up to 240 days.

 As law is a profession subject to registration with a professional association, lawyers' liability is linked to their own disciplinary rules, and breaching these may lead to the lawyer incurring disciplinary or administrative liability, depending on whether the breaches are ethical or administrative.

 Lawyers are subject to the Portuguese Bar Association's statutes, which state that lawyers must, inter alia, act with honesty, probity, uprightness, loyalty, courtesy, sincerity and independence.

 Lawyers' liability to clients is generally considered to be based on contractual liability, although it can be based on tort liability when it arises out of ethical breaches.
-In any case, it should be noted that, generally, the obligation assumed by a lawyer in relation to a client is only a best-endeavours obligation and not a results obligation, meaning that the lawyer assumes the obligation to use the most suitable means and knowledge in his or her power in conducting the client's matter in accordance with the law.11 In other words, for a professional negligence claim to be successful, the claimant will have to demonstrate, inter alia, that the lawyers' conduct did not comply with the leges artis (best practices of the profession).12
+In any case, it should be noted that, generally, the obligation assumed by a lawyer in relation to a client is only a best-endeavours obligation and not a results obligation, meaning that the lawyer assumes the obligation to use the most suitable means and knowledge in his or her power in conducting the client's matter in accordance with the law.26 In other words, for a professional negligence claim to be successful, the claimant will have to demonstrate, inter alia, that the lawyers' conduct did not comply with the lege artis (best practice in the profession).27